shinys000114/odroid-powermate/docs/API.md

 **Endpoint**: `/ws`

+> **Note**: The server only accepts one WebSocket client at a time.
+Subsequent connection attempts will be rejected with a `403 Forbidden` error until the active client disconnects.

 ### Server-to-Client Messages

 The server pushes messages to the client, which can be either JSON objects or raw binary data.
 JSON messages always contain a `type` field to identify the payload.